Research Assistant and Postgraduate Researcher

 Jacinta is a Research Assistant and part-time research student in the School of Psychology.

-I am currently working on a three year research project evaluating the Living Through Landscapes project (see www.dementiagarden.org.uk), led by the charity Learning Through Landscapes and funded by the Big Lottery Fund.
-The Living Through Landscapes Project will make changes to the outdoor settings in 30 care homes across the UK to improve the Quality of Life for people living with dementia.
+Jacinta is currently working on a three year research project evaluating the Living through Landscapes Dementia Garden Project (see www.dementiagarden.org.uk), led by the charity Learning through Landscapes and funded by the Big Lottery Fund.
+The Living through Landscapes Project is transforming the outdoor settings in 30 care homes across the UK to improve the quality of life for people living with Dementia.
 This project involves collaborations between the School of Psychology and the Personal and Social Services Research Unit (PSSRU), as well as Age UK Medway, Groundwork, and Thrive.

 - Social interaction and isolation

 Jacinta's PhD explores the person-environment interaction and its influence on the health and well-being of older adults living with Dementia.
 Specifically it will focus on how access to and use of garden spaces in care settings can impact on the quality of life of service users living with Dementia, taking into consideration the quality of the outdoor space and staff facilitation.